-While we often think of the ‘70s as the time of boho chic and brides with flowers in their hair, it wasn’t all men and women walking down a grassy aisle with the feet bare.
+While we often think of the ‘70s as the time of boho chic and brides with flowers in their hair, it wasn’t all men and women walking down a grassy aisle with their feet bare.
 Traditional weddings were just as common as those that let their freak flags fly, they just weren’t as chic.
 Weddings like the one pictured featured dresses made of heavy fabrics, machine-made lace, and brides with flowing silhouettes in order to create that classic romantic look of the early 20th century.
-In some instances Juliet caps and veils were added, but it didn’t matter if you were cool as a cucumber or square as a rectangle, brides didn’t want tomes up their hair on their big day.
+In some instances, Juliet caps and veils were added, but it didn’t matter if you were cool as a cucumber or square as a rectangle, brides didn’t want tomes up their hair on their big day.

 Big hair don't care

 One wedding rule that every bride knows is that the hair must be on point.
 If the hair is bad then the whole wedding is going to be a drag.
 In the ‘60s, bouffants and back-combing became the look of the day which created some of the most gravity-defying hair of the 20th century.
 In order to achieve such heights, the hair had to be set the night before, or you needed to start teasing it hours before the service.
 One bride explained: